Redacted (film): Film reaction

 During a New York Film Festival press conference for the film, De Palma mentioned that Redacted is itself redacted, due to Magnolia Pictures owner Mark Cuban "being disturbed" by the ending photo montage's imagery.
 A voice from the audience called out "That's not true"; with the speaker identifying himself as Eamonn Bowles, president of Magnolia Pictures.
 The producer of the film later appeared on stage to explain that the images were taken out not because they were disturbing, but because of concerns about the possibility that relatives of the dead persons appearing on the photographs might bring lawsuits for emotional distress and the like.
 Magnolia, he said, had been put in "an untenable legal position" making the movie uninsurable.

 In an interview conducted the day after the uproar at the press conference, Cuban said: "There is no way I am going to include images of people who have been severely wounded or maimed and killed when the possibility exists that their families could unknowingly see the images and recognize a loved one."
 He also said that Magnolia had offered De Palma the option of buying the film back from the distributor in order to release it himself and "absorb 100 percent of the risk", but that De Palma did not accept.
 De Palma responded, "That's not true.
 He never offered me that opportunity, he never answered my phone calls."

-2011 Frankfurt killing of U.S. airmen

-On March 2, 2011, a man shot and killed two U.S. airmen at the Frankfurt Airport in Frankfurt, Germany, and wounded two others, maiming one.
-The suspect was identified as a 21-year-old man, Arid Uka, a German citizen of Albanian descent, who had worked at the airport.
-Uka claimed that he shot the airman because of a YouTube video which supposedly showed U.S. Army soldiers raping a child, but which was in actuality a clip from Redacted.
-In a confession, Uka stated that he shot at the U.S. airmen because he believed that they were going to commit additional rapes based on what the video footage from Redacted had portrayed.